 The garden of Rose Cottage was tended by a “mali,” a gardener, who was given permission to reside on the grounds.
 He and his wife had constructed a little hut in the corner of the garden.
 My mother watched me toddle over to them.
 There they took me in and fed me: rice and spicy curry which they cooked for themselves.
 I believe their thoughts were: “Look at these people, filthy rich, big house.
 But they cannot feed their children!”

-I think my mother fainted when she saw them feeding me — in any case she spat out the spoonful she tasted, which was too hot for her.
+I think my mother fainted when she saw what they were feeding me — in any case, she spat out the spoonful she tasted, which was too hot for her.
 But the baby was eating it with relish, certainly preferring it to the mush he would normally get.